rust-dsa/rust-dsa.github.io/src/complexity/time_complexity.md

 Time complexity is the time required to execute an instruction.

-Time complexity can also be described by estimating the number of elementary steps performed by an algorithm to complete its execution."
+Time complexity can also be described by estimating the number of elementary steps performed by an algorithm to complete its execution.

 Asymptotic notations are used to find the time complexity.